-He works on the political history of the medieval North Caucasus.
-This fascinating region is a quintessential example of a pre-modern borderland, with control of its strategic routes, resources and manpower contested by the Sassanian, Byzantine, Abbasid, Khazar, Mongol and Russian Empires.
-His work examines how the indigenous peoples of the Central and Western North Caucasus organised themselves politically to resist and exploit this situation.
+I work on the political history of the medieval North Caucasus and West Eurasia, focussing on transregional connection and slavery.
+This region is a quintessential yet under-researched example of a pre-modern borderland, with control of its strategic routes, resources and manpower contested by the Sassanian, Byzantine, Abbasid, Khazar, Mongol and Russian Empires.
+My work examines how the indigenous peoples of the Central and Western North Caucasus organised themselves politically to resist and exploit this situation.

-John is currently working on a book manuscript on the functioning of the Kingdom of Alania.
+For the past two years, I have been working on a book manuscript on the functioning of the North Caucasian Kingdom of Alania in the 10th-12th centuries CE.
 This was the most powerful political entity in the medieval North Caucasus; however, its actual functioning is unclear, given that it possessed few of the 'conventional' trappings of the state, such as coinage, a written administration, or written history.
-John's work locates this kingdom in the context of wider transregional connections, the control of which allowed its rulers to rise to a level of power unprecedented in North Caucasian history to that point.
-His next project will examine how changes in the North Caucasian slave trade affected these power structures in the 14th and 15th centuries.
+My work locates this kingdom in the context of wider transregional connections, the control of which allowed its rulers to rise to a level of power unprecedented in North Caucasian history to that point.

-John studied history at King's College London (2005-8), the University of Leeds (2011-12), and the School of Oriental and African Studies, London (2013-14).
-He gained his PhD, 'Political Authority in North Caucasian Alania, 800-1300', from the School of Oriental and African Studies (2019).
-He previously taught at Saint Xavier University and Wilbur Wright College in Chicago, USA.
-Along with James Baillie (University of Vienna), he is the co-ordinator of the Medieval Caucasus Network: an online network bringing together specialists in the medieval Caucasian region.
+I gained my PhD, 'Political Authority in North Caucasian Alania, 800-1300', from the School of Oriental and African Studies (2019), having previously studied at King's College London (2005-8) and the University of Leeds (2011-12).
+I also previously taught at Saint Xavier University and Wilbur Wright College in Chicago, USA.
+Along with James Baillie (University of Vienna) and Nick Evans (University of Leeds), I am a co-ordinator of the Medieval Caucasus Network: an online network bringing together specialists in the medieval Caucasian region.